Asset Division

 As a general rule, assets acquired prior to the marriage qualify as separate, as do assets that one spouse acquires during the marriage through either gift or inheritance and are kept separate.
 Everything else is marital property.
 But, there are exceptions, and commingling and appreciation of separate assets are among the most common issues that lead to disputes during the divorce process.

-Will Marital Property be Split Down the Middle?
+Will Marital Property Be Split Down the Middle?

 Not necessarily.
 Michigan law requires that property division be “equitable,” not that it be even.
 Splitting the assets into equal parts is a common option, but various alternatives can be used to ensure fairness and meet each spouse’s needs.